Kermit87/android-vehicle-control/README.md

-Android App for data exchange with Arduino WiFi rev 2 via BLE for controlling the vehicle mentioned in the description
+BLE Android App Example to communicate with Arduino (WiFi Rev 2).
+In ths case to control a self build vehicle with dc-motors.